ZDSPunisherspb.comHomeMarker TechStoreLinks

 Q: How does the Shocker SFT/NXT work?
 Are there any other markers like it?

 A: Shockers are a type of spool valve marker which use only one main moving part (bolt).
 In brief, the bolt acts as its own valve; internal air passages inside the bolt become open when it moves forward, then when it cycles back said passages become closed once again.
 You can read more about this in the Firing Assembly Theory page on this website (animations and diagrams can be found there).
-Similar markers include the Dye Matrix / DM series, FEP Quest, Ion to a small degree, and others.
+Similar markers include the Dye Matrix / DM series, FEP Quest, Ion to a small degree, and other spool valve markers.

 Q: Are there any private label Shocker NXTs?

 A: Yes, check this website's Private Label Shocker guide to see a complete list.
-There are additional models planned for future release.

 Questions Asked Prior to Purchase: